 - ii.
 As a condition of employment, every employee has an obligation to fully participate and cooperate in EEO Discrimination investigations conducted by the Labor and Employment Relations Division.
 Failure to do so can lead to disciplinary action, up to, and including termination of employment. - iii.
 The person conducting the investigation shall do so in the most expedient manner possible to attempt to resolve the complaint in a timely manner. - iv.
-Upon completion of the investigation by the Labor and Employee Relations Division, a written decision shall be issued to the complainant, the Department Director, the alleged harasser, and the Director of Human Resources.
-When the Director of Human Resources is the person conducting the investigation, a written resolution shall be issued to the complainant, the alleged harasser, and the Department Director. - v.
-Should any party dispute any such decision, he/she may request a resolution meeting to be scheduled with the Director of Human Resources within seven (7) calendar days of receiving the written resolution.
-The Human Resources Director will forward a written recommendation to the City Manager whose decision will be final.
+Upon completion of the investigation by the Labor and Employee Relations Division, a written decision shall be issued to the complainant, the Department Director, the alleged harasser, and the Chief People Officer.
+When the Chief People Officer is the person conducting the investigation, a written resolution shall be issued to the complainant, the alleged harasser, and the Department Director. - v.
+Should any party dispute any such decision, he/she may request a resolution meeting to be scheduled with the Chief People Officer within seven (7) calendar days of receiving the written resolution.
+The Chief People Officer will forward a written recommendation to the City Manager whose decision will be final.